What You Need To Know About An Appraisal

 An appraisal may also be requested by a homeowner to:

-• Help determine an accurate selling price or as a means to negotiate during a sale
+- Help determine an accurate selling price or to negotiate during a sale

-• Dispute an eminent domain case or during the course of another lawsuit
+- Dispute an eminent domain case or during another lawsuit

 Can Another Mortgage Company be Used After the Completed Appraisal?

 In most cases, yes.
-Technically, although the borrower (potential buyer of the property) pays for the appraisal, the mortgage company actually “owns” the appraisal and is listed on the report.
-Most lenders will transfer the appraisal to the new lender but some may charge a fee to complete the transfer—this is called an “Appraisal Retype Fee”.
-If the original lender you were working with denies the transfer, then unfortunately, you would have to pay for another appraisal under the new lender’s name.
+Although the borrower (the potential buyer of the property) pays for the appraisal, the mortgage company actually “owns” the appraisal and is listed on the report.
+Most lenders will transfer the appraisal to the new lender, but some may charge a fee to complete the transfer—this is called an “Appraisal Retype Fee”.
+If the original lender you were working with denies the transfer, then, unfortunately, you would have to pay for another appraisal under the new lender’s name.

 Who Determines The Market Value Of A Property?